Australian/ Baking/ Dessert/ Recipes

 Raspberry muffins are presented on a small plate and wooden board with a sprinkle of white choc chips.

-• Eggs & Milk – We use extra large eggs in baking, around 59 g / 2 oz in weight.
-We also use full cream dairy milk, sub with nut milks if you prefer.
+• Egg – We use extra large eggs in baking, which usually weight around 59 g / 2 oz.

 Ingredients laid out to make raspberry white chocolate muffins.